African-American history: Colonial era

-Black population in the 1700s

-By 1700 there were 25,000 enslaved Black people in the North American mainland colonies, forming roughly 10% of the population.
-Some enslaved Black people had been directly shipped from Africa (most of them were from 1518 to the 1850s), but initially, in the very early stages of the European colonization of North America, occasionally they had been shipped via the West Indies in small cargoes after spending time working on the islands.
-At the same time, many were born to Africans and their descendants, and thus were native-born on the North American mainland.
-Their legal status was now clear: enslaved for life, with Black children inheriting the same status.
+By 1700, there were 25,000 enslaved Black people in the North American mainland colonies, forming roughly 10% of the population.
+Some enslaved Black people had been directly transported from Africa (most of them were from 1518 to the 1850s), but initially, in the very early stages of the European colonization of North America, occasionally they had been transported via the West Indies in small groups after being forced to work under harsh conditions on the islands.
+Concurrently, many were born to enslaved Africans and their descendants, and thus were native-born on the North American mainland.
+Their legal status was codified into law with the Virginia Statutes: ACT XII of 1662, proclaiming all children upon birth would inherit the same status of enslavement as their mother.

-As European colonists engaged in aggressive expansionism, claiming and clearing more land for large-scale farming and the construction of plantations, the flow of enslaved Africans brought to the continent rapidly increased, beginning in the 1660s.
+As European colonists engaged in aggressive expansionism, claiming and clearing more land— via the displacement of Native Americans— for large-scale farming.
+Plantations were constructed, and in the 1660s enslavement and transport of Africans rapidly increased.
 The slave trade from the West Indies proved insufficient to meet demand in the now fast-growing North American slave market.
-Additionally, most North American buyers of enslaved people no longer wanted to purchase enslaved people who were coming in from the West Indies—by now they were either harder to obtain, too expensive, undesirable, or more often, they had been exhausted in many ways by the brutality of the islands' sugar plantations.
-From the 1680s onward, the majority of enslaved Africans imported into North America were shipped directly from Africa, and most of them disembarked in ports located in what is now the Southern U.S, particularly in the present-day states of Virginia, South Carolina, Georgia, and Louisiana.
+Additionally, most North American buyers of enslaved people no longer wanted to purchase enslaved people who had already endured slavery in the West Indies—by now they were either harder to obtain, too expensive, undesirable, or more often, they had been exhausted in many ways by the brutality of the islands' sugar plantations.
+From the 1680s onward, the majority of enslaved Africans imported into North America were directly from Africa, and most of them were sent to ports located in what is now the Southern U.S., particularly in the present-day states of Virginia, South Carolina, Georgia, and Louisiana.